adityab98/capstone-project_computer-vision/README.md

 # Capstone Project

-How to make keras and tensorflow work on AMD GPU: python-keras python-tensorflow tensorflow tensorflow-opt python-tensorflow-opt in Arch repositories.
-Don't know yet the commands to make it work on other OSes.
+To get tensorflow, keras, and thus fer to work on a non-Nvidia machine, you need to install python-keras python-tensorflow tensorflow tensorflow-opt python-tensorflow-opt from the Arch Linux package repositories.
+I don't know how to do the same for any other OS.

 Provide your Gmail password as an argument to main.py